LTUC/prep-course-std/Day16/Task/README.md

     - Map the data that you have from the JSON file.
     - Each time you map the data it returns and renders a `<div>`, displaying data for every tour separated by a line manner.
     - Your `<div>` should only contain the name and an image for each tour.

+## Submission Instructions:
+- When your work is complete and ready for submission, push to the `class-16` branch.
+- Create a pull request.
+- Submit the pull request link.
+- Merge `class-16` with the main branch.
+- What observations or questions do you have about what you’ve learned so far?
+- How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?